-Most questions cover new or significantly improved goods or services or the implementation of carried out by Forfás.
-However, in the National Statistics Board Strategy for Statistics 2003- statistical system.
-In particular, the Board in conjunction with a CSO Expert Group produced a
+The 2014-2016 CIS was the 10th edition of the survey.
+The first four editions of the survey were carried out by Forfás.
+However, in the National Statistics Board Strategy for Statistics 2003-2008, the Boards articulated a medium-term strategy to support the development of Ireland's statistical system.
+In particular, the Board in conjunction with a CSO Expert Group produced a 'Policy Needs for Statistical Data on Enterprises' report in November 2005.